+Check any that apply:

-Uec!
-I want to so Enclosed is my donation made payable to WSL Check any that apply: I would like my contribution to remain anonymous.
+Enclosed is my dona I would like my contribution to remain anonymous.

+made payable to WS SLY.
 Thanks, but don't mail the Local Yokel to me.
-Save the postage; I'll pick it up mys Name (as you want it to app ear in acknowledgments) Yes, please do send me a YKL Bumper Sticker for my donation of \$35 or more.
-Address (location you would like the Local Yokel and/or bumpe r sticker sent) Please mail this form with your check to: City State Zip WSLY P.O.
-Box 238 E-mail West Stockbridge, MA 01266
+Save the postage; I'll pick it up myself.

+Name (as you want it to a ppear in acknowledgments) Yes, please do send me a YKL Bumper Sticker for

+Address (location you wou uld like the Local Yokel and/or bumper sticker s ent) my donation of \$35 or more.

+Please mail this form with your check to:

+City State Zip WSLY

+P.O.
+Box 238

+West Stockbridge, MA 01266

+E-mail